MicrosoftDocs/learn/learn-pr/azure/azure-mission-critical/includes/5-exercise-3.md

 ![Example of a dependency graph for a health model.](../media/health-model.png)

 > **Check your progress: [Layered application health](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#layered-application-health)**

 ### 2&ndash;Define the health scores

-For each component, collect metrics and metric thresholds and decide the value at which the component should be considered **healthy**, **degraded**, and **unhealthy**.
-That decision is should be influenced by expected the performance and non-functional business requirements.
+For each component, collect metrics and metric thresholds and then decide the value at which the component should be considered **healthy**, **degraded**, and **unhealthy**.
+That decision should be influenced by the expected performance and non-functional business requirements.
 Categorize your metrics as:

 - Application metrics&mdash;Data points from application code​, such as the exception count​.